-Figure 8. illustrates various possible oscillator configurations using an external crystal or ceramic resonator, an external clock input, an external resistor (R{NET}).
-C{L1} an C{L2} should have a capacitance in the range 12 to 22 pF for an oscillator frequency in the 4-8 MHz range.
+Figure 1 illustrates various possible oscillator configurations using an external crystal or ceramic resonator, an external clock input, an external resistor (R{NET}), or the lowest cost solution using only the LFAO.
+C{L1} an C{L2} should have a capacitance in the range 12 tST6_CLK1o 22 pF for an oscillator frequency in the 4-8 MHz range.